-I tackled 7 grueling months of intense studying and practicing to further my understanding of color from chemistry to psychology.
+I tackled 7 grueling months of intense studying and practicing to further my understanding of color from chemistry to psychology, and more.
 We are color perfectionists and consider box color to be the lowest of the low that you can go with coloring your hair.
 So trust me or any other colorist that you admire, relax, and wait for the final result!

 I have quite a few clients who come see me monthly and are willing to pay top dollar for a haircut but won’t pay for professional haircolor.
-You’re too scared to let an entry-level stylist give you a haircut but you trust yourself(a non-professional) to make decisions on chemically altering your hair?
-If you’re one of those people consider this….pay $40 for a great haircut then fry it off with an $8 box of color.
+You’re too scared to let an entry-level stylist give you a haircut, but you trust yourself(a non-professional) to make decisions on chemically altering your hair?
+If you’re one of those people consider this…pay $40 for a great haircut then fry it off with an $8 box of color.

-I’ll let you in on a little secret….it doesn’t matter how great your haircut is if your ends are over-processed.
+I’ll let you in on a little secret…it doesn’t matter how great your haircut is if your ends are over-processed.
 I know haircolor forwards and backwards so I’m going to tell you the reasons why you should get it done at the salon.

 1. One size does not fit all.

 I may choose to use a 3% developer on one person and 9% on another with the same color but the outcome will be immensely different.
-Most box colors use 12% or higher to assure that it will at least do something to any hair type and that’s just getting dangerous!
+Most box colors use 12% or higher to ensure that it will at least do something to any hair type and that’s just getting dangerous!

-I know this…that’s why I don’t buy one size pants and the same applies for box color.
-That beautiful buttery blonde shade might look great on your sister but it’ll turn out orange on you.
+I know this…that’s why I don’t buy one size pants, and the same applies for box color.
+That beautiful buttery blonde shade might look great on your sister, but it’ll turn out orange on you.
 In this situation think of the camel toe you don’t want in the same sense as a bad color with fried ends.
-Do you really want to walk around looking like that?

 2. Haircolor must be customized for each person.